Overview of the Basic Steps

 Remove Cigarettes and Other Tobacco From Your Home, Car and Work

-Getting rid of things that remind you of smoking will also help you get ready to quit.
+Getting rid of things that remind you of smoking will also help you get ready.
 Try these ideas:

 - Make things clean and fresh at work, in your car and at home.
 Clean your drapes and clothes.
 Shampoo your car.
 Buy yourself flowers.
 You will enjoy their scent as your sense of smell returns.